 Let ESP denote the class of any Euclidean shortest path problem.
-Corresponding to Definition 1, we introduce the following

-Definition 2.
-An Euclidean path is an δ -approximation (Euclidean) path for an ESP problem iff its length is at most δ times the optimum solution.
+Corresponding to the definition of $\delta$ approximation algorithms, we introduce the following definition: A Euclidean path is a $\delta$ -approximation (Euclidean) path for an ESP problem iff its length is at most $\delta$ times the optimum solution.

-This report is organized as follows: Section 2 defines some notations for later usage.
-Section 3 briefly introduces the original rubberband algorithm to the computational geometry community.
-Section 4 presents a simple rubberband algorithm.
-Sections 5 proposes and discusses the main algorithm of the report.
-Section 6 concludes.
+The paper is organized as follows: Section 2 defines some notations for later usage.
+Section 3 proposes and discusses the main algorithm of this paper.
+Section 4 concludes.

-2 Basics
+2 Preliminaries